Spill containment: Technology

 Remote control of the inflation process is also available eliminating risk to operatives in the event of hazardous chemical spills.
 Normally controls are pneumatic eliminating the need to run electrical cables down into the drainage system.

 The latest technology in wireless spill containment eliminates any infrastructure changes using a wireless network (Zigbee) which inflates bladders that employ disposable gas cylinders.
 The wireless plugs enable spill containment in virtually any location.
 Using the Zigbee network enables the user to connect any type of component to the wireless system such as sensors, fire alarms, panic buttons, remote controls etc.

 Drains of all sizes can be fitted with systems available with extension brackets that cater for drain depths from 500 mm to over 2.5m deep.

 There are also pneumatically controllable flap valves or pneumatically controlled non-return valves which can be fitted to existing soil waste systems.
-Again containment is controlled by application of pneumatic pressure in the event of a spill.

-While many technologies are aimed towards preventing oil spills or towards preparation for the spills, there is also technology available that can be quickly implemented in the event of a spill.
+While many technologies are aimed towards preventing oil spills or towards preparation for the spills, there are also measures that can be quickly implemented.
 As was the case with the Deepwater Horizon oil spill in 2010, it may take a very long time for spills to be contained.

-Containment Booms are a commonly used containment method.
+Containment booms are a commonly used containment method.
 The barriers float on the water, with material that hangs below, to catch contaminants.
 These are simply to deploy, and help in recovery efforts while protecting surrounding resources.
 These barriers are effective in relatively level water, however; any significant waves allow contaminants to escape the boom and impact the surrounding environment.

 After using containment booms, skimmers are used to recover the contaminants.